FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-03-04-migrating-nx-workspace-from-karma-to-jest.md

 └── tslint.json
 ```

-First thing to do is to delete all the pacakages not needed anymore from `jasmine` and `karma` in your `package.json`:
+First thing to do is to delete all the packages not needed anymore from `jasmine` and `karma` in your `package.json`:

 Please remove all of the mentioned here ...